While the sight of a pumpkin is wonderful in the fall, it's the big pumpkins that really capture our attention.

 How to Grow Big Pumpkins

-Big pumpkins need room to grow--and lots of it.
+- Give them plenty of room: Big pumpkins need room to grow, and lots of it.
 Give each pumpkin plant at least five square feet in your garden to allow plenty of room for the vines to spread and a good open area to allow you to check to see how your pumpkin is coming along.
 You'll also want to turn the pumpkin (gently!) every couple of weeks so it doesn't get flat on one side.
 The extra space will make that much easier.

-To grow a big, fat pumpkin, you've got to feed it--and often.
+- Feed the pumpkin regularly: To grow a big, fat pumpkin, you've got to feed it.
 Side dress your pumpkin vines every other week with a good, one-inch layer of compost.
 In addition, look for any places along the vine where it may have rooted into the soil and give those spots a bit of compost as well.

-Pumpkins need a lot of sun in order to grow, so plant them in a sunny spot.
-Remember to protect them from frost and wind, and cover them during heavy rain storms.
+- Sunbathe the pumpkin: Pumpkins need a lot of sun in order to grow, so plant them in a sunny spot.
+Remember to protect them from frost and wind, and cover them during heavy rainstorms.
 You may also want to shade them from hot days.

 - Pinch back new growth: Once you have one or two nice pumpkins forming on a vine, it's time to prune that pumpkin.
 Pinch back the growing tip.
 This will direct the plant's energy into growing larger fruit rather than trying to put on more green growth and blossoms.